ParallelUniverseProgrammer/MovieBot/README.md

 ### Discord setup (intents and invite)

 1) In the Discord Developer Portal → Your App → Bot:
-- Enable “Message Content Intent”.
+- Enable "Message Content Intent".
 - Recommended permissions: Send Messages, Read Message History.

 2) Invite the bot to your server: